stanlee6k-alt/Hazewatch/README.md

 For each location:

-- **US AQI** as the headline number, with its category and a 3-hour trend
+- **US AQI as measured** at the nearest DOE station, with its category and how far it sits from today's average
+- **The station itself** — named, with its distance, so a reading is never passed off as being taken where you are
 - **PM2.5 and PM10** concentrations in µg/m³
-- **Malaysian API** — an estimate, computed from the trailing 24-hour averages
+- **Malaysian API** — an estimate from the station's 24-hour average, using the DOE sub-index formulas
+- **A five-day outlook** — each day's forecast average with its min–max range
 - **Wind direction and speed**, with a **Sumatra track** flag when the wind is arriving from the bearing sector that carries transboundary smoke
-- **A 48-hour sparkline** — solid for observed, dashed for forecast, hover for any hour
-- **Modelled visibility**, which often drops before the numbers climb

-A **Compare** tab puts all six on one chart with your alert threshold drawn across it, plus the same data as a sortable table.
+A **Compare** tab puts all six locations' outlooks on one chart with your alert threshold drawn across it, plus current readings as a table.

 ## Alerts